megacorvega/autopapermc/README.md

 **NOTE: These scripts will only work if you have the user set to login automatically after startup** This is to simplify the commands and is up to preference.
 You can absolutely run these whether or not the user is logged in.
 The Task Scheduler configuration can be easily configured as such in the General tab.

+So now open up Task Manager, and select "Create Task..." in the Actions panel on the right side.
+Below are lists detailing what to enter in each tab when creating the task.

 ### Server Download
 #### General
 - Name: mc_server_dl